Tips for Moving with Pets

 There are tons of tips and tricks out there for ways to help your pet prepare for moving day.
 If you’re concerned about how your pet will handle changes in scenery or the drive from your old home to the new one, many experts recommend talking with your vet.

-If you’re planning for a local move, consider taking your pet to visit your new home prior to moving day to help them become more familiar with the space.
+When planning for a local move, consider taking your pet to visit your new home prior to moving day to help them become more familiar with space.
+Take your dogs for a walk in the new neighborhood to let them get comfortable with smells and sounds.

 On Moving Day